 you are taking medicine.
 That includes those perceived as 'harmless'

 painkillers like paracetamol

 I'd like to repeat one of these guidelines: do not cosleep

 The thing is of course that this is exactly when so many parents start cosleeping, or

 as I say.
 When you're so tired and desperate to get at least some

-is a great safe cosleeping solution: you
+as the excellent safe cosleeping solution: you

 practically cosleep but your baby is safely in her own crib next to